 Okay.
 This should make me feel better.
 Jo—who knows everything—is telling me that my hands aren’t my fault.
 So, I should be feeling relief and hope and tons of other good stuff.
 Right?
-I should be able to tackle all my problems with both a clear head and conscience.
+I should be able to tackle all my problems with both a clear head and clean conscience.

 “Wrong.”
 Jo shakes her head and she looks disappointed.
 “No more quick fixes, Luna.”